Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 In Idyllwild, the Hicksville Pines Chalet & Motel also provides unique accommodation options ranging from 3 bedroom apartments to unique rooms like the Christmas Tree room and the Nerds place with bunk beds for the kids!
 Just like at the Joshua Tree location, there is an abundance of cool things to do such as the tipi with a firepit, a rec room for game time and of course a hot tub for those cold nights.

 Not quite what you might be thinking, no tents necessary here.
 AutoCamp is a unique type of lodging experience.
 Instead of car camping with a tent, your home will be a modern, luxuriously outfitted Airstream minutes from downtown Santa Barbara.
-The Santa Barbara location is not as nature inspired as some of the other glamping recommendations, however it is inspired by camping on a great American road trip.
+The Santa Barbara location is not a beach campground, or as nature focused as some of the other glamping recommendations, however it is inspired by camping on a great American road trip.

 First established in 1922, this camping location was where old world travelers stopped for an overnight while traveling up and down the Pacific Coast Highway.
 This is a perfect stop for your own modern day family road trip along the PCH.
 Each Airstream sleeps up to 4 comfortably with prices starting at $200 a night.
 If you happen to be in Northern California, check out their awesome location on the Russian River.

-The Treebones Resort is a premier exclusive glamping resort located in the Central Coast of California (so not quite southern California!).
-Located in one of the most beautiful sections of California, this is the ideal glamping retreat for couples and small families with children over 6 years old.
+The Treebones Resort is a premier exclusive glamping resort located in the Big Sur area of the Central Coast of California (so not quite southern California!).
+Located in one of the most beautiful sections of California, with stunning a ocean view, this is the ideal glamping retreat for couples and small families with children over 6 years old.
 With only 2 family yurts, families need to book well in advance.
 In addition to the yurts, there are also campsites for your own tent camping as well as the unique ‘human nest’ campsites.

 If you really want a special experience, treat yourself to the luxurious 500 square foot cocoon tent perched on the edge of the property with out of this world sunset views.
 All stays at the resort include a buffet breakfast, use of the pool and hot tub as well as the 24 hour shower and restroom facilities.
 Treebones is a real treat and one of the top notch resorts for a luxurious glamping experience.